iainaitken/makers-course/template.md

 [SMART Goals](https://docs.google.com/document/d/1Tcw_8OuOSXArP8Wr7X1jywWDV8NW_LzYmFawUCBYIZ8/edit)

-By the end of week 3, all developers should be able to:
+By the end of week 7, all developers should be able to:

-* Build a simple web app
-* Follow an effective debugging process for web applications
-* Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
-* Explain the MVC pattern
+*

 ---

-### Notes
+## Notes

 text